UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Louisiana Tech Stats and Trends

-- The Bulldogs have been underdogs by 6 points or more three times this year and are 3-0 ATS in those matchups.
+- Louisiana Tech has played six games, with three wins against the spread.

+- This year, the Bulldogs have won against the spread in each of their three games as an underdog of 7 points or more.

-- Louisiana Tech's games this year have gone over the total in four out of six opportunities (66.7%).
+- Louisiana Tech's games this season have gone over the point total four times in six opportunities (66.7%).

-- Louisiana Tech is 3-2 against the spread and 2-3 overall when the team puts up more than 19.1 points.
+- When Louisiana Tech puts up more than 19.1 points, it is 3-2 against the spread and 2-3 overall.

-- In games that Louisiana Tech churns out over 322.6 yards, the team is 3-1 against the spread and 1-3 overall.
+- In games that Louisiana Tech totals over 322.6 yards, the team is 3-1 against the spread and 1-3 overall.

-- The Bulldogs have 10 giveaways this season, while the Roadrunners have 14 takeaways .
+- This year the Bulldogs have 10 turnovers, four fewer than the Roadrunners have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.